selenide/selenide/CONTRIBUTING.md

     cd selenide
     ./gradlew    (or `gradlew.bat` on Windows)

-After build you'll find Selenide's .jar file under `build/libs/` directory as well as in local maven repository at `~/.m2/repository/com/codeborne/selenide/<version>/selenide-<version>.jar`.
+After build, you'll find Selenide's .jar file under `build/libs/` directory as well as in local maven repository at `~/.m2/repository/com/codeborne/selenide/<version>/selenide-<version>.jar`.

 ### How to run tests?